-We are working to improve and introduce sustainable initiatives across the campus which will deliver a range of benefits to those that work at Dublin Airport and to our local communities.
-Targets have been set around key areas such as carbon, energy, waste, water and air quality.
+We are delivering improvements and sustainability initiatives across the campus which will provide a range of benefits to those that work at Dublin Airport, and to our local communities.
+In addition to our focus on Carbon and Energy to meet our Net Zero commitment, we also set targets around waste, water and air quality, as well as a continuing programme of noise management.

 Airport Carbon Accreditation